samoylv/WPG/README.md

 * Ruiz-Lopez, Mabel, et al. "Wavefront-propagation simulations supporting the design of a time-delay compensating monochromator beamline at FLASH2."
 Journal of synchrotron radiation 26.3 (2019).
 * Roling, S., et al. "Time-dependent wave front propagation simulation of a hard x-ray split-and-delay unit: Towards a measurement of the temporal coherence properties of x-ray free electron lasers."
 Physical Review Special Topics-Accelerators and Beams 17.11 (2014): 110705.
 * V. Kärcher, S. Roling, L. Samoylova, A. Buzmakov, U. Zastrau, K. Appel, M.V.
 Yurkov, E. Schneidmiller, F. Siewert, and H. Zacharias "Simulating wavefront propagation for a beam line with split-and-delay unit and compund refractive lenses at the European X-ray Free Electron Laser" // In press
+* Guest, Trey.
+W., R. Bean, R. Kammering, G. van Riessen, A. P. Mancuso, and B. Abbey.
+“A Phenomenological Model of the X-Ray Pulse Statistics of a High-Repetition-Rate X-Ray Free-Electron Laser.”
+IUCrJ 10, no. 6 (November 1, 2023). https://doi.org/10.1107/S2052252523008242.